ccdcoe/CDMCS/Arkime/prepare-laptop.md

 ## Support/help

 * If you are confused, or having any issues with the above, join the Arkime Slack server (https://slackinvite.arkime.com/) or Suricata IRC channel (irc.freenode.net #suricata).

-* If you can not get it running properly, do not worry, **day 0** is for helping you out.

-* If you can not get it running at all, do not worry, Tallinn is nice medieval city and has a good number of [tourist attractions](https://www.visittallinn.ee/eng/visitor/see-do/sightseeing) ;)

 ----